 A creditor can get a court order and force your bank to freeze some or all of your account.
 Creditors can freeze up to two times the amount you owe, and if your debt is bigger than your account balance, they may freeze the whole thing.

 Creditors can freeze your account for any type of debt, including:

 - Student loans

 It may not even be your debt!
 If you have someone else’s name on a joint account with you, and that person owes money, your account could still get frozen.

 For Suspicious Activity

 A bank can either freeze or close your count for suspicious activity — the results will be different depending on which the bank chooses.

 To prevent money laundering and terrorism, federal banking laws require that banks report certain types of suspicious activity to the Treasury Department.
-Most people have nothing to do with terrorists or organized crime, but certain patterns of behavior or dollar amounts can be automatic red flags in the banking system.
+Most people have nothing to do with terrorists or corruption, but certain patterns of behavior or dollar amounts can be automatic red flags in the banking system.

-Suspicious activity can also mean passing bad checks, receiving money from crimes, hiding or holding money for someone who’s in trouble, making transactions with questionable people, or being investigated or convicted of a crime.
+Suspicious activity can also mean passing bad checks, receiving money from illegal activity, hiding or holding money for someone who’s in trouble, making transactions with questionable people, or being investigated or convicted of breaking the law.

 Many different activities can trigger a freeze: